-For all non-boolean operators, we have in SQL a situation which is typical for software manuals.
+As the above examples illustrate, for all non-boolean operators, we have in SQL a situation which is typical for software manuals.
 Within the area of standard ranges of arguments, everything is clear.
 If, however, we go beyond this area, we can hardly predict what will happen.
 With a high degree of certainty, we may expect to encounter a different surprise in each implementation.